In the following section, we answer questions that are frequently

 either name is correct.

-In traditional MySQL replication, a master MySQL server updates
+In traditional MySQL replication, a source MySQL server updates

-one or more slaves.
-Transactions are committed sequentially, and
+one or more replicas.
+Transactions are committed sequentially,

-a slow transaction can cause the slave to lag behind the master.
+and a slow transaction can cause the replica to lag behind the

-This means that if the master fails, it is possible that the
+source.
+This means that if the source fails, it is possible that

-slave might not have recorded the last few transactions.
-If a
+the replica might not have recorded the last few transactions.

 InnoDB is being used, a transaction

-the slave will be consistent at all times.
-In NDB Cluster, all
+and the replica will be consistent at all times.
+In NDB Cluster,

 In short, whereas standard MySQL replication is asynchronous, NDB Cluster is synchronous.